 Last entry possible 1 hour before the castle closes.

-Activities on site Specific themed events - Workshop for adults - Workshop for children - Conferences - Temporary exhibitions
+Activities on site Specific themed events - Workshop for children - Conferences - Temporary exhibitions

 Spoken languages French - English - Spanish